apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Defiant Trump takes legal risk on stand in New York defamation trial**
+**WWE’s Vince McMahon accused of sex trafficking, physical abuse in lawsuit**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-68071744).
+You can read more about it [here](https://theathletic.com/5228509/2024/01/25/wwe-vince-mcmahon-lawsuit/).

 ## Requirements
 - Python 3.8